 How Can I Save Customized Preset Crop

-The truth is, we will require the same aspect ratio sometimes to use in other images.
+We will sometimes require the same aspect ratio to use in other images.
 So, saving the customized preset crop will help us to save valuable time.
-How to save it then?
+How to save it, then?

 #1: Go to the Options Bar and select the Aspect Ratio option.

-#2: From the Menu, you will see an option named New Crop Preset.
+#2: You will see an option named New Crop Preset from the Menu.

-#3: Click on that, a new dialog box will appear where you will need to put a new name of your customized aspect ratio.
+#3: Click on that, and a new dialog box will appear where you must put a new name of your customized aspect ratio.

 How to Clear an Image Aspect Ratio